• Skip to primary navigation

 • Salt - Most baked goods need a pinch of salt.
 It really brings out all of the other flavors.

-• Unsalted butter - You don’t want your cookies overly salty, so unsalted is best.
+• Unsalted butter – You don’t want your cookies to be overly salty, so unsalted is best.
 Make sure it is at room temperature.

 • Granulated sugar

-• Red food coloring - For that classic red color.
+• Red food coloring – For that deep red color.
+I prefer to use liquid food coloring for this recipe.

 This is such a super simple recipe, especially since it’s made with pantry staples that are easy to find.
 I can guarantee most of them are in your cabinets right now.